 Activity Description Process documentation The Council uses Promapp software to document and store process descriptions.
 Over time, staff are capturing organisational knowledge in an area accessible to all, to ensure business continuity and consistency.
 Detailed documentation, forms and templates can be linked to each activity in a process.
 Processes are shown in flowchart or swim lane format, and can be shared with external parties.
-Planning The Long Term Plan and associated planning process are formalised across the Council.
-There is a LTP project team, LTP governance team, and AMP project team that undertakes internal reviews prior to the Council approval stages.
+Planning The Long Term Plan (LTP) and associated planning process are formalised across the Council.
+There is a LTP project team, LTP governance team, and Activity Management Plan (AMP) project team that undertakes internal reviews prior to the Council approval stages.
 Following completion of the AMPs, a peer review is done, and the outcomes used to update the AMP improvement plans.
 Programme Delivery This strictly follows a gateway system with inbuilt checks and balances at every stage.
 Projects cannot proceed until all criteria of a certain stage have been completely met and formally signed off.
-Subdivision Works Wastewater infrastructure is inspected throughout its installation and then CCTV'd and pressure tested before the Council sign-off and acceptance.
+Subdivision Works Wastewater infrastructure is inspected throughout its installation and then checked with CCTV and pressure tested before the Council sign-off and acceptance.
 Defects and poor workmanship will not be accepted.
-All work is bonded for a 2- year maintenance period.
-Asset Creation As-built plans are reviewed on receipt for completeness and adherence to the Nelson Tasman Land Development Manual.
-If anomalies are discovered during data entry, these are investigated and corrected.
-As-built information and accompanying documentation is required to accompany maintenance contract claims.
+All work is bonded for a two-year maintenance period.